hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 logger.info("User \(user.id) logged in")
 ```

+See the [OTel Example Project](https://github.com/hummingbird-project/hummingbird-examples/tree/main/open-telemetry) for a complete example.

-## Scalability
+## Scaling Your App

 Hummingbird is explicitly designed for resource efficiency.
 A good example is how HTTP bodies are always represented as a stream (`AsyncSequence`) of bytes.
 This means that the server can stream data to the client without having to buffer the entire response in memory.
 Likewise, any uploads from a user through Hummingbird can be efficiently handled through the `AsyncSequence` APIs.

 - Set a realistic expectation of how large that image can be.
 - Make sure you enforce that limit in your API, regardless of whether you're collecting or streaming.
-- Avoid collecting the data into a single buffer, if possible.
+- Avoid collecting the data into a single buffer, whenever possible.
 Use streaming APIs instead.
 - Try to move the CPU and RAM intensive work of providing the correct format to the client if possible.
     - This means your API only needs to validate the data before processing/saving.
-- Prefer using libraries that support streaming if your dataset gets large.
+- Use libraries that support streaming data if your dataset is large.

 Some libraries that play well into this:
 - [MultipartKit 5](https://github.com/vapor/multipart-kit) (beta) will support streaming multipart parsing.
 - [IkigaJSON](https://github.com/orlandos-nl/ikigajson) supports streaming JSON lines or JSON arrays.
 - [Server Sent Events](https://github.com/orlandos-nl/ssekit) supports streaming Server Sent Events.
 - [Swift-WebSocket](https://github.com/hummingbird-project/swift-websocket) and [Hummingbird-WebSocket](https://github.com/hummingbird-project/hummingbird-websocket) support streaming over WebSocket connections.
-- [PostgreNIO](https://github.com/vapor/postgresnio), [Valkey-Swift](https://github.com/valkey-io/valkey-swift), and [MongoKitten](https://github.com/orlandos-nl/mongokitten) all support streaming in their database operations.
+- [PostgreNIO](https://github.com/vapor/posrtgresnio), [Valkey-Swift](https://github.com/valkey-io/valkey-swift) and [MongoKitten](https://github.com/orlandos-nl/mongokitten) all support streaming in their database operations.

 You can handle the request and response bodies as an `AsyncSequence`.